18 May How To Ask For An Adults Only Wedding Politely

-Having an adults only wedding is a great idea for some.
-The ability to have a wedding with no children so you guests can relax without having to worry about them.
-The question you then ask yourself is “how do I tell everyone it is an adult only wedding without sounding rude or upsetting people“.
+Having an adults-only wedding is an excellent idea for some.
+The ability to have a wedding with no children so your guests can relax without having to worry about them can be very tempting.
+The question you then ask yourself is “how do I tell everyone it is an adult-only wedding without sounding rude or upsetting people“.

-No matter with your best efforts there are some who are just opposed to the idea.
-In their mind their children should be invited especially if you are close friends or family.
-Maybe you used to babysit Little Jimmy or they are your nephews and nieces.
-Whatever the reason it is understandable why some people would like children at their wedding.
+No matter with your best efforts, some are just opposed to the idea.
+In their mind, their children should be invited, especially if they are close friends or family.
+Maybe you used to babysit Little Jimmy, or they are your nephews and nieces.
+Whatever the reason, it is understandable why some people would like children at their wedding.

 Adults Only Wedding – Asking Guests The Right Way